ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 95 % CI: 79.6 to 100

 #### Paralogue stats
 According to ensembl, 92096 protein coding genes are defined to have paralogues.
-While 7958 protein genes do not have paralogues
+While 7958 protein genes do not have paralogues.

+These additional statistics were calculated by programmatically extracting the genes of interest and then retrieving relevant information from [Ensembl's Bioimart](https://www.ensembl.org/biomart)

 #### Plan for overall annotations table